Neostera/classic/privacy.md

-# AdvaithBot Privacy Policy
+# Smile Privacy Policy

 Last updated and effective: July 2, 2020

-This privacy policy applies to the Discord bot AdvaithBot#2249.
+This privacy policy applies to the Discord bot....

 **This website does not directly store data but uses Google Analytics.
 [Analytics Privacy Info](https://policies.google.com/technologies/partner-sites)**.